wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 #### Custom Events
 For full accessibility support within custom views, you have to hook the accessibility events within different the different actions and events that are occurring within that view.
 For full backward compatibility `ViewCompat.setAccessibilityDelegate()` can be utilized.
 An example of this is the Usage hint / View action.
-When TalkBack is making an announcement for an actionable control it normally says "Tap to activate".
-There might be times when this needs to be customized and this can be done via the `AccessibilityDelegate` like so :
+When TalkBack is announcing an actionable control, it normally says "Tap to activate".
+There might be times when this needs to be customized and this can be done via the `AccessibilityDelegate` like so:

 ```java
 	@Override